Democrats introduce ‘DeJoy Act’ in opening salvo against USPS leader’s mail-slowing plan

 One House aide involved in postal reform legislation introduced in February said some members of the caucus are leery of proceeding with efforts to address the Postal Service’s financial obligations given that DeJoy’s 10-year plan includes sharp reductions in service, including slower timetables for mail delivery and reduced post office hours.

-Separately, Pennsylvania Attorney General Josh Shapiro (D) threatened to take legal action to block the service cuts.
+Separately, Pennsylvania Attorney General Josh Shapiro, D, threatened to take legal action to block the service cuts.

+His office said in a statement Friday that it was encouraged that DeJoy recognizes the legal obligations to secure limited regulatory approvals, but said it remained concern about timely mail delivery.

 Mounting concern among Democrats, who can afford few defections from their narrow House majority if they hope to pass postal reform, could throw off the postmaster general’s entire “Delivering for America” proposal.

 DeJoy hopes to save the Postal Service $160 billion over the next decade through a combination of austerity measures, postage price increases and projected package volume growth.
-But the largest single piece of his plan is dependent on Congress repealing its prefunding mandate for retiree health care costs, which runs about $5 billion a year.
+But the largest single piece of his plan is dependent on Congress repealing its pre-funding mandate for retiree health care costs, which runs about $5 billion a year.
 Instead, the agency wants to wind down those payments and enroll future retirees in Medicare, a proposal worth $44 billion.

-A bill introduced by Rep. Carolyn B. Maloney, chair of the powerful House Oversight and Reform Committee, includes both components.
+A bill introduced by Rep. Carolyn Maloney, chair of the powerful House Oversight and Reform Committee, includes both components.

 But DeJoy’s designs to slow the mail – even as the Postal Service attempts to rebound from generationally poor service metrics in recent months – and perceived animus toward lawmakers in recent hearings have made those prospects more difficult.

 Under current “service standards,” or the amount of time the Postal Service allots itself to deliver a piece of mail, it should take no more than three days for a first-class mail item to arrive, regardless of where it is being sent in the United States.
-Under DeJoy’s new plan, the three-day standard would still apply to 70 percent of first-class mail items.
-But for the remaining 30 percent — which is roughly 5 billion pieces of mail — the benchmark will go from three to as many as five days based on destination mileage.
+Under DeJoy’s new plan, the three-day standard would still apply to 70% of first-class mail items.
+But for the remaining 30% – which is roughly 5 billion pieces of mail – the benchmark will go from three to as many as five days based on destination mileage.

-“This particular change, going from 100 percent of first-class mail being delivered one to three days to only 70 percent, would be a nonstarter, in my opinion, with the American people,” Rep. Raja Krishnamoorthi, D-Ill., who introduced the DEJOY Act with six Democratic co-sponsors, told The Washington Post.
+“This particular change, going from 100% of first-class mail being delivered one to three days to only 70%, would be a nonstarter, in my opinion, with the American people,” Rep. Raja Krishnamoorthi, D-Ill., who introduced the DEJOY Act with six Democratic co-sponsors, told The Washington Post.

-DeJoy’s plan presents service cuts as a necessity given falling mail volume, inconsistency in the Postal Service’s largely private-sector “middle mile” transportation network and spiraling transportation costs required to ferry fewer pieces of mail cross-country.
+The DeJoy’s plan presents service cuts as a necessity given falling mail volume, inconsistency in the Postal Service’s largely private-sector “middle mile” transportation network and spiraling transportation costs required to ferry fewer pieces of mail cross-country.

+Postal Service spokesman David Partenheimer said in an emailed statement that the agency would “strongly oppose a freeze on the current unachieved and unachievable service standards,” and said that though the agency had tried to meet delivery expectations in recent years, it largely has fallen short.”

+The modifications we are proposing will enable us to improve reliability by shifting volume from unreliable air transportation to more reliable ground transportation,” Partenheimer said, “and facilitate network improvements that will ensure that we can meet or exceed 95% on-time delivery across all of our mail and shipping product classes during all times of the year.”

 In an interview Tuesday, DeJoy told The Post that the Postal Service did not view the cuts as a fundamental disruption in service, and the agency has already submitted plans to the Postal Regulatory Commission to change service standards.